 - Personnel: Describe the specific function of each individual receiving salary support.
-Also include their total time to be allocated to this proposed project. - Consultant/Contractor Costs: Describe the services to be performed and include the number of days of anticipated consultation, the expected rate of compensation, travel, per diem, and other related costs. - > Supplies and Expenses: Describe all supplies and expenses needed for the execution of the proposed project including any administrative costs associated with the startup and maintenance of your proposed project (administrative costs may include things like institutional review fees, communications, data access, publication costs, etc.).

-- Equipment: This may include any equipment needed to carry out the execution of this project.
-Purchases of equipment unrelated to the proposed study are not allowed. - > Travel: Include the cost associated with attending the annual Investigators' Meeting (2 days) and any other travel related to the proposed project.
+Also include the total time they will allocate to this proposed project. - Consultant/Contractor Costs: Describe the services to be performed and include the number of days of anticipated consultation, the expected rate of compensation, travel, per diem, and other related costs. - Supplies and Expenses: Describe all supplies and expenses needed for the execution of the proposed project including any administrative costs associated with the startup and maintenance of your proposed project (administrative costs may include institutional review fees, communications, data access, publication costs, etc.). - Equipment: This may include any equipment needed to carry out the project.
+Purchases of equipment unrelated to the proposed study are not allowed. - Travel: Include the cost associated with attending the annual Investigators' Meeting (2 days) and any other travel related to the proposed project.
 Be sure to include an estimate for airfare, ground transportation, accommodations, and per diem.